shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, your Formed spells can cast themselves on a target.
 When a Formed spell procs this feature on a creature, they must make a Constitution saving throw.
 On a failure, the Formed spell is cast on the target.
 Any to-hit rolls in the spell’s description automatically succeed, and the creature automatically fails any Dexterity saving throws in the spell’s description.
 The spell may only target the single creature, even if the spell description says otherwise.

-### Arcane Armor
+### Extra Attack

-At level 3, you can protect yourself with your magic reserves.
-Your AC is increased by the number of spell points you have divided by 5, rounded up.
+At level 5, your combat prowess grows.
+When you take the Attack action, you may make an additional attack.

 ### Armor Conjuration